 Districting is the process by which the four types of district lines are drawn.
 Knowing how many people there are, and where, define the lines for each type of district.
 There are limits to the number of people each district can have.
 Wherever your residence may be in New York, your residence would be located within four different districts: (1) Congressional District, (2) State Senate District, (3) State Assembly District, (4) City Council District.
 This means politically, you are represented by your Congress Person, State Senator, State Assembly Person, and City Council Person.
 If you have a political need, any one or all should help you.

 OCA-NY has frequently assisted in voter education and registration drives.
-During 2012 and 2013, OCA-NY played a major role in the drawing of State Senate, State Assembly, and City Council District lines.
+Over the years, OCA-NY played a major role in the drawing of State Senate, State Assembly, and City Council District lines.
 OCA-NY advocated for the politically under-represented populations of Asian Americans in the 5 boroughs of New York City by providing testimonies in public hearings, running petition drives, becoming a founding member of the ACCORD coalition, so that large densities of Asian communities of common interest would be preserved.
 This is to prevent the political voice and voting power of the Asian community of common interest from becoming diluted and divided through district lines.
 Through OCA-NY's collaborative effort with other coalition members, two State Senate Assembly Districts with large Asian populations were formed for the first time ever in Brooklyn; State Assembly districts 47, and 49.
 Through OCA-NY's collaborative effort with other coalition members, 2 of the two large Asian communities of common interest in Sunset Park and Bensonhurst were preserved more than in the earlier versions of the City Districting Commission's map.
 OCA-NY is directly responsible for the preservation of the Asian community of common interest approximately between 60th and 71st Streets, between Sunset Park and Bensonhurst, in City Council District 38.
 OCA-NY took a lead role, and is directly responsible for greater preservation of the neighborhood of Bensonhurst which had seen a 57% increase in Asian Americans from the 2000 to 2010 census, in City Council District 47.